-If you are having trouble interpreting your results or your color pads do not seem to align with any option on the chart, we have developed a chart to help you determine your soil pH within a 1 pH increment.
-Due to the variable content of minerals and salts found in soils, occasionally one or two of the color pads can be slightly misaligned with the color chart.
+Due to the variable content of minerals and salts found in soils, sometimes one or two of the color pads can be slightly misaligned with the color chart.
 If you have a pad that seems to have a color that is out of sync you can accurately determine your soil pH using our guidance below.
-If you still have questions or need help with interpreting your results.
-Please contact us and send us a picture of your result, we are glad to help!
+If you still have questions or need help interpreting your results send a picture of your result to email@example.com, we are glad to help!

 Before you begin, make sure to have followed the detailed instructions in the Garden Tutor Soil pH Testing Handbook.
 Make sure you are following the guidance below as these are common reasons people get mixed results:

 1) Garden Tutor pH test strips are specially calibrated for testing soil ONLY (specifically a slurry made of equal parts soil and distilled water).
-They are not designed to test the pH of urine, saliva, water, or any other liquids such as cleaners, acids, foods, beverages, and soaps, caustics.
+They are not designed to test the pH of urine, saliva, water, pools/spas, or any other liquids such as cleaners, acids, foods, beverages, and soaps, caustics.
 You will NOT get accurate test results if you use these pH test strips to test anything except soil.

 3) After you make your soil water slurry, let the mixture sit for a minimum of 20 minutes.
 For best results let the mixture sit for a few hours before testing.
 Then mix it one more time just before testing.

 4) Make sure you wait one minute after briefly dipping the pH test strip into the soil/water solution.
-That is the optimal time to compare the pH strip to the color chart.
+This is the optimal time to compare the pH strip to the color chart.